valtimo-platform/valtimo-documentation/using-valtimo/form-view-model/command-handling.md

 ## Command
 A command is a data class that represents the intention to change the state of the application.
 It should be a data class that implements the `Command` interface.

+It is recommended to use commands to handle form submissions.

+It is also possible to specify the return type of a command.
+In this case it is `Unit`.

 Here is an example of a command:
 ```kotlin
 data class ExampleCommand(